 - Terrestrial means on land.
 At a later stage of life, amphibians develop lungs and legs and move out of the water to live on land.

 You’ll also know that frogs don’t stay tadpoles forever.
-They develop legs and eventually hop on to dry land, where they breathe through their lungs, like we do.
+They develop legs and eventually hop onto dry land, where they breathe through their lungs as we do.

 Characteristics of Amphibians